-This section will ultimately form the extension of Nelson Street in the proposed streetscape plans, however its treatment will vary between the two-way and one-way Great Ocean Road movement options.
+This section will ultimately form the extension of Nelson Street in the proposed streetscape plan.

 The proposed cross section for this section of the Great Ocean Road will reduce the expanse of pavement, provide for a foreshore promenade along the edge of the foreshore reserve, provide for the continuation of cycle lanes from Nelson Street, enable safer access to uses along the residential side of the street and improve street tree planting.